-There are many ways to fail at inventory optimization but we list three primary causes and welcome your ideas and comments.
+There are many ways to fail at inventory optimization but I list three primary causes and welcome your ideas and comments.

 1) People don't understand basic inventory concepts.

 This problem is rampant in industry.
 Even many of the purported "expert" organizations offer advice that is wrong or improperly applied.
 A common mistake is not understanding basic relationships like:

 Reorder point = Replenishment time demand + safety stock